thehouk/test-exercise/README.md

-·       Send to me ( achisolomon)  for code review via A SCM Merge / pull - Request from your branch to master, containing all of the code for this exercise.
+·       Send to me ( ######)  for code review via A SCM Merge / pull - Request from your branch to master, containing all of the code for this exercise.

 The Merge-Request should contain a short description of your changes, and any other comment you’d like us to know of.